vitoplantamura/MagicTrackpad2ForWindows/README.md

 This is a fork of [vitoplantamura's MagicTrackpad2ForWindows](https://github.com/vitoplantamura/MagicTrackpad2ForWindows) with additional support for the new USB C Magic Trackpad 2.
+Installation of this fork differs slightly from the original project.

 # Windows Precision Touchpad Implementation for Apple MacBook family/Magic Trackpad 2